vyrwu/nag-kings/README.md

 # The Kings 👑

-In thesprit of NAG, I will create a nice API for kings data.
+In the sprit of NAG, I will create a nice API for kings data.
 API should be documented first in Swagger.
 When application is done, it should be registered in Docker registry and deployed to Azure.

 - /kings/stats: returns analytics on data.
 Include caching or memoization (not to process too much).
 {